What is Contactless Payment?

 Consumers world over are demanding contactless payment in everyday transactions, including for transit fare on buses, trains, and paratransit.
 Many service providers may still have questions about what contactless payments are, how they work, and whether they’re secure.
 We’re here to help.

-Perhaps most importantly in today’s transaction environments, this means the payer does not need to hand anything into the payee’s hands.
+The payer does not need to hand anything into the payee’s hands.
 The transaction is completed entirely on the payer’s side.

 How does contactless payment work?